Tammar wallaby: Population dynamics and conservation

 The tammar wallaby is listed as Least Concern by the IUCN as of 2016, being particularly numerous on Kangaroo Island and four Western Australian islands.
-It has a maximum population of 50,000 mature individuals total.
+It has a maximum population of 50,000 mature individuals in total.
 However, the fragmentation of its range has led to high amounts of inbreeding and physical deformities in some populations.

-Since European colonisation, tammar wallabies on both mainland Australia and some of the islands have greatly declined or even eradicated.
+Since European colonisation, tammar wallabies on both mainland Australia and some of the islands have greatly declined or even been eradicated.
 In the early 20th century, the mainland population in Western Australia was described as numerous throughout the southwest, but declining in agricultural areas to the north.
 Clearings made for wheat and sheep caused the population to fall even further.
 Starting in the 19th century, tammar wallabies in the Eyre Peninsula and around Adelaide were decimated by mobs of hunters protecting agriculture.
 As a result, they were extirpated from both these areas in the 20th century.
 Tammars from Flinders Island and St Peter Island were eradicated in a similar manner.

 Tammar wallabies from these areas were introduced to Kawau Island in New Zealand by Sir George Grey in 1870.
 They were introduced to the Rotorua area in the early 20th century.
 Since then, they have flourished to the point where their foraging has damaged local plants.
 Pest control operators have used sodium fluoroacetate to control their populations, a practice which has been controversial because of its possible effect on organisms not targeted by the poison, including humans.
 Cyanide pellets have been used as an alternative.

 In 1985, tammar wallabies were introduced to the North Island of the Houtman Abrolhos and have made similar impacts on native vegetation.
 Their numbers grew to over 450 individuals, but by 2008 culling efforts appeared to have reduced their numbers to 25 individuals.
 In 2003, the Monarto Zoo temporarily kept 85 tammar wallabies from New Zealand awaiting reintroduction to the Innes National Park on the Yorke Peninsula in South Australia.
 Four releases have been made, and the population increased to 100–120 animals by 2012.
 Tammar wallaby were reintroduced to Kalbarri National Park in 2010 though the project was not considered successful as the majority of radio-collared individuals did not last more than a year.